Section Heading Background Image

 Author: Nisonger Center - The Ohio State University

-The Ohio State University Nisonger Center developed several resources for adults with intellectual disabilities (ID) and professionals who treat adults with ID and mental health c
+The Ohio State University Nisonger Center developed several resources for adults with intellectual disabilities (ID) and professionals who treat adults with ID and mental health conditions.&a

 Getting Ear Wax Removed